hnryjmes/100-days-of-code/README.md

 1. DAY 37.
 Trying to finish my unit tests so I can submit a pull request and dash off to the EA Global conference.
 Only 50% feature complete but I'm proud of the work I've been able to do. #100DaysOfCode

+1. DAY 38.
+Peer review of the weekend challenge.
+Getting used to rake, rakefiles, ORMs, setting up databases consistently in other environments. #100DaysOfCode

 1.